Cordeval/fari-app/docs/fari-wiki.md

 Numeric blocks are useful if you are looking for something similar to a Text block, but made to handle numbers instead.

-- `Add Toggle`: This control will append a toggle right beside your block's label.
+- `Add Toggle`: This control will append a toggle next to your block's label.

 ![Numeric Block](https://gyazo.com/77eedbbf4768e0b42949bc9946a3e1eb.png)

 #### Skill Block

-If there is something inside your character sheet you think should trigger a dice roll, this is kind of block you are looking for.
+If there is something inside your character sheet you think should trigger a dice roll, this is the block you are looking for.

 Skill Blocks let you add a skill or ability to the sheet.

 This skill then is linked to a set of dice commands as well as a dice result modifier.

-Once configured, clicking on the dice button will enable the Dice floating action button at the bottom left corner on the screen.
+Once configured, clicking on the dice button will enable the Dice floating action button at the bottom left corner of the screen.

 Once enabled, clicking on the `Roll` label will let you roll that specific skill right away.

-- `Add Toggle`: This control will append a toggle right beside your block's label.
+- `Add Toggle`: This control will append a toggle next to your block's label.
 - `Set Dice`: Clicking on this control will display the dice menu so that you can select the set of dice commands that skill should roll.
 - `Hide Modifier`: Skills don't always have to have a modifier that should be added to the result.
 For that reason, this control will hide the modifier input to keep the character sheet tidy and clean.